-- 1. Diminish availability for ambient and room light to 8 hours of light per day (maximum).
+- 1. Diminish availability of ambient and room light to 8 hours of light per day (maximum).
 This can be accomplished by placing the cage in an extra bedroom where blinds/curtains are closed during the day and no room lights are turned on after the sun goes down. - 2.
 Remove mirrors, nest boxes, tents, 'Cubby Huts' and any nesting material (tissue paper, shredded paper, packing paper) from the cage permanently. - 3.
-Refrain from petting your bird on its backside.
+Refrain from petting your bird down her back or under the wings.
 No cuddling.
-No playing under sheets.
+No playing under blankets or towels.
 Do not allow your bird to create hiding places in and around the house, especially under furniture or behind pillows. - 4.
-During hormonal times, decrease the availability of fresh fruits and vegetables.
-Do not give high-energy foods such as dried fruit, honey sticks or millet. - 5.
-Convert all birds, especially egg layers, to a non-sunflower and non-peanut based diet.
-Weaning avian patients to a pelleted based diet is preferred.
-The enclosed weaning guide will be very helpful. - 6.
-Have blood chemistry panels performed on all egg laying birds before initiation of a diet change. - 7.
+During hormonal times, decrease the availability of excess fresh fruits and vegetables.
+Do not give high-energy foods such as dried fruit, honey sticks, or millet. - 5.
+Convert all birds, especially egg layers, to a non-sunflower seed and non-peanut based diet.
+Weaning avian patients to a pelleted based diet is preferred, as this provides her with the optimum nutrition in the case of egg laying. - 6.
+Have blood chemistry panels performed on all egg laying birds to assess their calcium levels, organ function, and metabolic status. - 7.
 If egg laying does not cease within 1 month of initiation of the above steps, hormone medications or surgery may be required to prevent your bird from becoming egg-bound.

-Abdominal distension with no egg production within 24 hours is deemed an EMERGENCY CONDITION.
+Abdominal distension with no egg production for 24 hours is deemed an EMERGENCY CONDITION.